Alexei Navalny: Ukraine

 On 2 March 2022, Navalny urged Russian citizens to stage daily protests against Russia's invasion of Ukraine, saying Russia should not be a "nation of frightened people" and "cowards who pretend not to notice the aggressive war" launched by "our insane tsar".

 On 5 April 2022, referring to war crimes that took place in Ukraine, Navalny said the "monstrosity of lies" in the Russian state media "is unimaginable.
 And, unfortunately, so is its persuasiveness for those who have no access to alternative information."
 He tweeted that "warmongers" among Russian state media personalities "should be treated as war criminals.
 From the editors-in-chief to the talk show hosts to the news editors, [they] should be sanctioned now and tried someday."
 The next month, Navalny called the invasion a "stupid war" based on lies.

-Navalny criticized the 2022 Russian mobilization.
-He said during a court hearing on 21 September: "I don’t understand one thing.
+Navalny criticised the 2022 Russian mobilisation.
+During a court hearing on 21 September, he said: "I don't understand one thing.
 The army has a million people, Rosgvardia has 350,000 people, the Interior Ministry has another million and a half or two million people, and the Federal Penitentiary Service is full of people.
 Why are they drafting civilians?"
 In another court hearing two days later, Navalny said: "You won't shut my mouth with your ShIZO [punishment cell].
 This is a crime against my country.
 I don't relate to it, and I won't be silent.
 I hope that everyone else who hears me will not be silent about it.
 Because what's happening now is much more terrible than any 12 or 112 days in a ShIZO [punishment cell].
 This is a historic crime, this is involving hundreds of thousands of people in this crime".

-On 20 February 2023, he condemned Putin for "destroying" Russia's own future "just to make our country look bigger on the map" and said that Russia must end its occupation of Ukraine and recognize Ukraine's borders as they were established in 1991 after the collapse of the Soviet Union.
+On 20 February 2023, he condemned Putin for "destroying" Russia's own future "just to make our country look bigger on the map" and said that Russia must end its occupation of Ukraine and recognise Ukraine's borders as they were established in 1991 after the collapse of the Soviet Union.
 Navalny also said Russia would have to pay post-war reparations to Ukraine and called for an international investigation into war crimes, saying: "Tens of thousands of innocent Ukrainians have been murdered and pain and suffering have befallen millions more."

+On 1 February 2024, Navalny and his allies called on supporters to protest President Vladimir Putin and the invasion of Ukraine during the third day of the 2024 Russian presidential election by all going to vote against Putin at the same time.